sirkapil/nehu/pages/last.md

 + Always keep smiling, you are precious to me.
 Even, Uniform mai bhi khush rehna.
 Best wishes for serving in uniform !
 + Wherever you go, Whoever you meet, Always remember that there is this guy who loves you best even when you have no makeup on !

-I don't have much to say now, without another word, i must leave.
+Baaki mujhe kuchh nhi kehna, I don't have much to say now, without another word, i must leave.
 We aren't supposed to meet again in life.
-Abhi apni aankhe band krna..close, bilkul close and vaise hee bye bolna jaise hum last time metro mai mile the, aise hee muskrate hue.
-Just go, leave me alone.
+Abhi apni aankhe band krna..close, bilkul close and vaise hee bye bolna jaise hum last time metro mai mile the, aise hee muskrate hue...
+Just go now and leave me alone.

 Good Bye !<br>
-My dearest love.